Param-29/ML-Everything/1.Machine_learning/1.Supervised_Learning/3.Recommendation_systems/README.md

 **Terminologies**

 * Item: thing you are trying to predicit (y in ML)
 * Query: given data item for which you are trying to predict item.
+(X in ML)

 ## Recommendation Systems Overview